mavlink/rfcs/text/0016-standard-modes.md

 This RFC proposes a microservice that will allow a GCS (or MAVLink SDK) to use a safely use a "standard" set of flight modes without any prior knowledge of a flight stack.

-The proposal defines a small (initial) set of standard autopilot modes, along with mechanism to query available modes, set the standard mode, and publish the current standard mode (if a standard mode is active).
+The proposal defines a small (initial) set of standard autopilot modes, along with mechanism to query available modes, set the standard mode, and determine the current standard mode (if a standard mode is active).
 This is sufficient to determine what modes are supported, command a flight stack into a standard mode, and have it behave in a predictable way.

 The mechanism also enables, but does not define, standard modes for other non-autopilot components like cameras, gimbals, etc.